-2. Hence it is the impartation of all spiritual blessings in heavenly places in Christ.
-The term BLESSING is one that cannot be defined : Blessing a it is the gracious mystery of the manifestation of the Supreme to His people in grace.
-It is a gift without a definition; including all the individual benefits that may be put into words, it surpasses each in particular and surrounds the whole.
-It is the unbounded sum of all that has been procured for the redeemed children of men : first, as the restored prerogative of the creature resting in the Creator, and, secondly, as the superadded blessedness of a nearer than creaturely union with God in Christ.
+- Eph. i.
+3. Blessing a word undefinable. - 2.
+Hence it is the impartation of all spiritual blessings in heavenly places in Christ.
+The term BLESSING is one that cannot be defined: it is the gracious mystery of the manifestation of the Supreme to His people in grace.
+It is a gift without a definition; including all the individual benefits that may be put into words, it surpasses each in particular and surrounds the whole. unbounded sum of all that has been procured for the redeemed children of men: first, as the restored prerogative of the creature resting in the Creator, and, secondly, as the superadded blessedness of a nearer than creaturely union with God in Christ.

-The Holy Ghost.
+The Holv Ghost.